 7. Nurture relationships.
 Nurturing social connections at work is key to preventing social isolation and loneliness in the workplace.

 Awareness of the impact of the full range of emotional health experiences is the first step to supporting good mental health in the workplace.

 All employees benefit when companies support and promote positive emotional health for those who are suffering and those who are just not thriving.

 Companies can lead by destigmatizing mental health as a topic and also taking a broader view of the company’s role.
 We can redefine emotional and mental health by focusing on solutions that help employees flourish personally and professionally, in addition to providing support and access for clinical care for those most in need.

-With understanding, creativity, and support, companies can provide the best emotional health programs in the workplace!
+With understanding, creativity, and support, companies can foster a workplace that fosters positive emotional health which benefits everyone!

 Our partners at Mindvalley understand how important mental and emotional health is in the workplace and for society as a whole.
 Check out some of their transformative and motivational guides created by experts to help improve all aspects of your life today.